There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 If I was the reader, would I stop what I’m doing to share this with a friend?

 Because that’s what you need if you want to grow a die-hard following.
-Your best readers need to become your advocates.
+Your best readers need to become your advocates and to actively get involved in your content promotion and marketing efforts.

 Of course, not all of your readers will share it in reality, but if your average reader shares it with at least a couple close friends, you have a chance of it going viral.